Aug. 14: Weber born in British Columbia

 THIS DATE IN HISTORY: Aug.
 14

-1985: Shea Weber, a defenseman who with one of the hardest shots in NHL history, is born in Sicamous, British Columbia.
+1985: Shea Weber, a defenseman who develops one of the hardest shots in NHL history, is born in Sicamous, British Columbia.

 The Nashville Predators take Weber in the second round (No. 49) of the 2003 NHL Draft.
 He makes the roster as a 20-year-old in 2005-06 and quickly becomes known for his big shot, scoring 166 goals in 11 seasons with Nashville.
 That includes two seasons with 23 goals (2008-09 and 2013-14) and one with 20 (2005-16).
 Weber also wins the hardest shot competition during NHL All-Star Weekend in 2015 and 2016, exceeding 108 mph each time.

-Weber, a two-time First-Team All-Star, appears to be a fixture in Nashville, but is traded to the Montreal Canadiens for defenseman P.K.
+Weber, a two-time NHL First-Team All-Star, appears to be a fixture in Nashville, but is traded to the Montreal Canadiens for defenseman P.K.
 Subban on June 29, 2016.

 Video: Hardest Shot: Weber wins with 102.8 mph slapper

 1926: The New York Rangers, preparing for their first season in the NHL, sign defenseman Clarence Abel, a native of Sault Ste.
 Marie, Michigan, who becomes the first U.S.-born player to earn a regular spot in the League.
 Abel, nicknamed "Taffy," is one of the biggest players of his era at 6-foot-1, 225 pounds.
-He spends three seasons with the Rangers and is a member of their Stanley Cup-winning team in 1928 before being sold to the Chicago Blackhawks.
+He plays three seasons with the Rangers and is a member of their Stanley Cup-winning team in 1928 before being sold to the Chicago Blackhawks.
 Abel spends five seasons with Chicago and helps the Blackhawks win the Cup for the first time in 1934, then retires.